TamuInc/Tamu-Talks/README.md

 # TamuTalks
-Blog on fashion and inspiration and everything else in between!
+Blog on fashion, inspiration, and everything else in between!